Datalex

-Datalex is a public software developer headquartered in Dublin, Ireland.
+Datalex is a software development company headquartered in Dublin, Ireland.
 It works mostly with airlines to develop travel software, such as booking websites, and counts LATAM, easyJet, Virgin Australia, Air China and JetBlue among its customers.
 It is a publicly listed company on Euronext Dublin.

 History

-Early years (1980s-2012)
+Early years (1980s–2012)

 A precursor to Datalex was Channel Automation Services (CAS), a company started by Scottish businessman Neil Wilson in 1983.
 In 1984, IDA Ireland asked Wilson if he would set up an Irish office in Dublin.
 The next year, Wilson sold his stake in CCS and founded Datalex with IDA grants.
 To begin with, Datalex produced check-in and reservations technology but the decline of the airline industry in the late 1980s focused the company on global distribution systems.
 At first, the company sold services to larger pre-existing global distribution companies, such as Sabre and Sita but by 1998, Datalex had grown to be a major firm of the travel industry in its own right.
 At that time, an estimated one-sixth of the world's travel agents used Datalex technology in day-to-day bookings and reservations.
-The next year, Datalex floated itself on the Nasdaq and London stock exchanges and raised $30 million in private funds.
+The next year, Datalex floated itself on the Nasdaq and London Stock Exchanges and raised $30 million in private funds.
 It subsequently de-listed from Nasdaq.

-Brogan era (2012-2019)
+Brogan era (2012–2019)

 In 2012, Aidan Brogan took over as CEO after Cormac Whelan stepped down, aiming to stem the annual losses that Datalex had been suffering for several years.

 By 2013, Datalex had produced an annual profit of $1.1m and the next year, announced its first shareholder dividend in the company's 29-year history.
 Datalex opened a new office in Beijing in 2014 in an effort to access the growth of the Chinese market.

 2017 saw an increased net profit of $7.1m and revenue of $63.9m due to new contracts with international deals with Chinese and European airlines.

 On the British exit from the EU, Brogan commented that as the company was "geographically spread", it had "in-built resilience" to "local issues such as Brexit".
 He stated that the company's Manchester office, where around 40 people are employed, would stay open but also noted that the Brexit negotiations were "not helpful for anybody".

 In September 2018, Datalex's CFO, David Kennedy announced he would step down at the end of the year, ending an 11-year stint at the company.
 The next month, Datalex signed a deal with Scandinavian Airlines to improve the airline's digital strategy.